 Our Admissions Committee is made up of faculty members and program administrators.
 The Committee will examine your overall record including relevant work, internship, and volunteer experience to assess your potential for success as a student in the program and as a professional in the policy world.

-Students who apply before the January 15 priority deadline typically receive a response to their application by mid-March.
+Students who apply before the January 15 priority deadline typically receive a response to their application by early March.
+The Round 2 deadline is February 15 and students who apply by this date typically receive a response by mid-March.
 Applicants may be accepted outright, accepted with conditions (such as completing additional coursework), or put on a wait list.

-After January 15, applications are accepted on a rolling basis and will be reviewed as they are received.
-Please contact firstname.lastname@example.org for more information about applying after the priority deadline.
+After February 15, applications are accepted on a rolling basis throughout the spring and will be reviewed as they are received.
+Please contact email@example.com for more information about applying after the priority deadline.

 If you are accepted to the program, we will invite you to participate in an Accepted Students program in the spring to welcome you to our program and give you the chance to meet our students and faculty.
 You can also contact us to schedule a visit at a time of your choosing.